raspberrypi/documentation/raspbian/applications/camera.md

 ```
 --rgb,	-rgb		Save uncompressed data as RGB888
 ```
-This option forces the image to be saved as RGB data with 8 bits per channel, rather than YUV420.
+This option forces the image to be saved as RGB data with eight bits per channel, rather than YUV420.

 Note that the image buffers saved in `raspistillyuv` are padded to a horizontal size divisible by 32, so there may be unused bytes at the end of each line.
-Buffers are also padded vertically to be divisible by 16, and in the YUV mode, each plane of Y,U,V is padded in this way.
+Buffers are also padded vertically to be divisible by 16, and in the YUV mode, each plane of Y, U, V is padded in this way.

 ### raspivid